The upscale atmosphere and elegant mountain ambiance are what earn Deer Valley Resort

 Service and amenities are what define Deer Valley.
-For example, a Ski Valet will help guests unload their ski racks and complimentary ski storage is offered.
+For example, a Ski Valet will help guests unload their skis and complimentary ski storage is offered.
 The dining options and delicious food tempt many skiers off the slopes.
-Ski trails are well-groomed, lifts are high-speed, and the experience at Deer Valley can best be described as seamless.
-The number of ticket sales are capped daily, so this resort never feels crowded and the lines are seldom long.
-(Take this fact into account and arrive early if you plan to ski on a holiday weekend.)
+Ski trails are well-groomed, lifts are high-speed and the experience at Deer Valley can best be described as seamless.
+The number of ticket sales are capped daily so the slopes seldom feel packed.
+Take this fact into account and purchase tickets early if you plan to visit on holiday weekends or peak periods.

 Just over two thirds of Deer Valley’s terrain is rated for beginner or intermediate skiers.
 For this reason, it is the perfect mountain to learn or gain confidence on skis.
 The well-groomed snow and lovely, winding groomers are fun for beginners and advanced skiers alike.

-Expect to see higher prices at Deer Valley when compared to resorts in neighboring canyons.
+Expect to see higher prices at Deer Valley when compared to other resorts in Utah.
 While costs are higher, it’s a worthy place to splurge and the experience justifies the expense.

 Deer Valley Resort is a 3-minute drive (15-minute walk) east of Park City’s historic Main Street.
 Approximate driving times (in favorable driving conditions) and distances are listed below: Salt Lake City:

 47 miles – 1 hourOgden:

 73 miles – 1 hour, 15 minutes Logan: